 The AEC has just over 100 churches across Malawi.
 So there is potential for many churches and individuals to give a little to help raise a lot.
-"I want each and every Area Council to see what they can do in terms of fundraising," says Rev. Alfazema.
-"As a church we are very excited about sending this family, our first missionaries, to our neighbours in Mozambique.
-This excitement is tempered with the realisation that we have to raise a substantial amount of money, not just for a month or two, but for many years.
-We are determined to do this, to fund the work and to see it bear fruit for the Lord."
+"I want each and every Area Council to see what they can do in terms of fundraising," says

 GO!
 NEWS OF AFRICA'S MOBILISING CHURCH